-In a new study published today in Nature Communications, high-resolution mass spectrometry was used to profile the complex chemical signature in sebum of people with Parkinson’s and show subtle but fundamental changes as the condition progresses.
+In a new study published today in Nature Communications, high-resolution mass spectrometry was used to profile the complex chemical signature in the sebum of people with Parkinson’s and show subtle but fundamental changes as the condition progresses.
 Detailed analysis showed changes in people with Parkinson’s in lipid (fat) processing and mitochondria.
 Problems with mitochondria — the tiny energy-producing batteries that power cells — are one of the hallmarks of Parkinson’s.

 This means this ‘world first’ testing strategy is not only useful in diagnosing Parkinson’s but also in monitoring the development of the condition.
 The skin swab could provide an incredibly important new tool in clinical trials helping researchers measure whether new, experimental treatments are able to slow, stop or reverse the progression of Parkinson’s.

 “We believe that our results are an extremely encouraging step towards tests that could be used to help diagnose and monitor Parkinson’s.
 Not only is the test quick, simple and painless but it should also be extremely cost-effective because it uses existing technology that is already widely available.
 We are now looking to take our findings forwards to refine the test to improve accuracy even further and to take steps towards making this a test that can be used in the NHS and to develop more precise diagnostics and better treatment for this debilitating condition.”

 — Professor Perdita Barran